donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 After a successful authentication, a repository user still cannot read or write a collection’s files.
 To do this, a user must first be added to that collection in a particular role.
 The research administrator and collection manager can add a user to a collection.
 The collections to which a user is added in a particular role determines what that user can do in the repository.
 This is also called the user’s _authorizations_.
 Not every user can be added to an arbitrary collection in an arbitrary role.
 In fact, a user’s possible authorizations are determined by the way he/she has authenticated.
 To describe a user’s possible authorizations, a distinction is made between four different user types, ordered according to their authorization level.
 These four user types form a hierarchy in which every next user type has the authorizations of the previous type plus some more:

 1. An _anonymous user_ (also called, non-registered user or visitor) visits the website of the repository without authenticating him/herself.
-An anonymous user can view the metadata of all DSCs.
+An anonymous user can view the attributes of all closed DSCs.
 However, he can be added to none of the collections, and therefore cannot read a single file.
 2. A _non-trusted registered user_ authenticates him/herself against a non-trusted identity provider (e.g., Google, Facebook).
-This user type can be added as a viewer to a DSC.
+This user type can be added as a viewer to a closed DSC.
 3. A _trusted registered user_ authenticates him/herself against a trusted authentication service (e.g., SURFconext, EDUgain).
-This user type can be added as a contributor or viewer to all collection types (which also includes _Data Acquisition_ and _Research Documentation Collections_, DACs and SICs; see further).
+This user type can be added as a contributor or viewer to all collection types (including _Data Acquisition_ and _Research Documentation Collections_, DACs and SICs; see further).
 A contributor cannot only view but also modify a collection's files.
 4. A _DCX employee_ authenticates him/herself against the RU or RUMCN identity provider _and_ is registered by a center’s research administrator as an employee of that center.
 In the Donders Institute, we distinguish between four centers: DCC, DCCN, DCN_S (DCN Science Faculty), and DCN_M (DCN Medical Faculty), jointly denoted as DCX.
 This user type can be added as a _manager_ to all collections of his center.

 ### 6.3 One physical person, multiple user profiles

 In principle, the same physical person can be represented with multiple user profiles in the repository.
-This may happen if that person therefore has a digital identity (account) on multiple identity providers and/or multiple digital identities on a single identity provider.
-This would for example happen if that person is employed by multiple institutions (e.g. Radboud University and Max Planck).
+This may happen if that physical person has a digital identity (account) on multiple identity providers and/or multiple digital identities on a single identity provider.
+This would for example happen if that person is employed by multiple institutions (e.g. Radboud University and the Max Planck Institute).
 If that person authenticates him/herself using the different digital identities, then he/she will also be represented with multiple user profiles in the repository, each of which is likely to have different authorizations.

 ### 6.4 Authorizations linked to employers